darinnstathos/azure-network-protocols/README.md

 <br>

-<h3> Step 2: Connect to the Microsoft Windows VM via Remote Desktop Connection</h3>
+<h3>🟢Step 2: Connect to the Microsoft Windows VM via Remote Desktop Connection</h3>

 <p>Both our Windows and Linux Virtual Machines have been created.
 Now, it’s time to connect to our Windows Virtual Machine using Remote Desktop Connection and hop inside.
 We want to be able to access our Microsoft Operating System so that we can start observing Network Protocols.</p>